 In December 2010, CSB safety videos were again recognized for excellence, receiving two CINE Golden Eagle Awards in a national competition.
 "No Place to Hang Out," the CSB's video on oil site dangers, received the prize in adult education.
 A second CSB safety video, the 14-minute "Dangers of Hot Work," received the award for safety, training, and employee development.
 The video, which includes compelling interviews with accident victims, describes the often fatal danger from explosions of flammable vapor ignited by welding and cutting torches.
 In June 2011 "Deadly Practices," a 15-minute video on fuel gas safety, also received a CINE Golden Eagle award.
 Finally, in November 2011, the CSB received several awards from the Television, Internet and Video Association of Washington, DC (TIVA-DC) Peer Awards.
-"Fire in the Valley," about the Bayer CropScience explosion won a bronze award for computer animation; "No Escape," about the Xcel Energy tunnel fire, won a bronze award for education and training videos.
+"Fire in the Valley," about the Bayer CropScience explosion won a bronze award for education and training videos, and " Deadly Practices," about the ConAgra and Kleen energy explosions, won a silver award for education and training videos.